emu-russia/dmgcpu/alu.md

 ## The middle part

-Some obscure construction that looks like a Christmas tree. (x2)
+Some obscure construction that looks like a Christmas tree. (x2).
+It's probably two barrel shifters.

 Just below are 8 identical modules.